SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 - a null, empty section, which appears to be required
 - `.text` is the most important section type since it contains our code!
 The others are less important, but some are required.
-- `.riscv.attributes` is a special RISC-V section which contains details about the specific RISC-V architecture the object was compiled for - `rv32i` in this case - among other things.
-We can ignore it for now, and it's not well documented in any case.
+- `.riscv.attributes` is a special RISC-V section which contains details about the specific RISC-V architecture the object was compiled for - `rv32i` in this case.
+It's not at all well-documented and so we avoid adding it for now.
+Since we're writing a single ELF as output, the information contained within this section is not particularly useful.
 - `.symtab` is the [symbol table](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-79797.html#scrolltoc), which is needed to perform relocations on symbolic definitions and references.
 - `.strtab` is a table containing null-terminated strings relating to symbol table entries.
 - `.shstrtab` is a table also containting null-terminated strings which are the names of section headers